pwtail/wsgi_plus/README.md

 ### The goals and non-goals

 One frequent usecase that is addressed here is an application making http requests.
 Generally you can solve this by increasing the timeout and the number of threads.
 However, when your application makes an http request to a third-party service every time (being some kind of proxy), then you are left with no other choice than wrapping it into an async app.
 This RFC solves this.

+An obvious way of making a web request while the WSGI app is suspended is using a dedicated async thread.
+Anyway, this part is up to application.

 The non-goal is further extending of the WSGI spec.
 It is meant for deploying blocking Python web apps.